 Miller: The world calls for wetwork, and we answer!
 No greater good.
 No just cause.

 Divided for Publication: The prologue mission, Ground Zeroes, was released separately from The Phantom Pain, which is still under development.

-Dull Surprise: A complaint towards Kiefer Sutherland's portrayal of Snake in Ground Zeroes is that he sounds bored when he isn't putting strong emotions into his lines.
+Dull Surprise: A complaint towards Kiefer Sutherland's portrayal of Snake in Ground Zeroes is that he sounds bored when he isn't putting strong emotions into his lines, with the ending of the game being a notable exception.
 Hideo Kojima has stated that this subdued performance is partly deliberate, given that Snake has become jaded as a result of the experiences he's lived through.
 However, in a simultaneous inversion of this, his motion capture performance and the lines from The Phantom Pain show considerably more emotion.
-His performance at the end of Ground Zeroes also averts this trope.

 Evil Counterpart: XOF, a mysterious black ops unit led by Skull Face that uses the reversed logo of Snake's old FOX unit and inverted acronym for FOX for a name.

-Foregone Conclusion: Big Boss, Miller, Huey, Zero, and Ocelot will survive, but things will be irreversibly changed.
+Foregone Conclusion: Snake, Miller, Huey, Zero, and Ocelot will survive, but things will be irreversibly changed.

 Good Scars, Evil Scars: The heroic Snake has thin scars running across his face and body, not to mention a bit of shrapnel that looks like a horn.
 On the other hand, the villainous Skull Face's entire face is made of scar tissue.